AceCFox/ez-onboard-2/README.md

      -  verify that your connection was successful by running the auto-generated SQL line in the editor
         * if it was not successful, an error will show under Rows Returned
      -  Once your connection is successful, copy and paste the SQL queries from the database.sql file in this repo and run them in the query editor.
 (Only once!)
-     - To test, run the query: ``` SELECT * FROM "device_type";``` which should return four rows!
+     - To test, run the query:
+          * ``` SELECT * FROM "device_type";```
+     - If your tables are configured correctly, this should return four rows!
 3. To source this DB into the app, create a variable in the .env file called DATABASE_URL=
      -  (If you did not yet set up the SERVER_SESSION_SECRET variable in this .env file, follow the directions under .env above and then return to this step)
      - DATABASE_URL's value should be a string built with the following formula:
-     - postgresql://username:password@DBendpoint:Port/DBname
+         *  postgresql://username:password@DBendpoint:Port/DBname
      - the final form should look like the next line if you used postgres as a username and sevenapples as a password:
-     - DATABASE_URL=postgresql://postgres:sevenpples@ez-onboard-trial-2.cluster-cdq0gf9yqizb.us-east-2.rds.amazonaws.com:5432/ez_onboard
+          * `DATABASE_URL=postgresql://postgres:sevenpples@ez-onboard-trial-2.cluster-cdq0gf9yqizb.us-east-2.rds.amazonaws.com:5432/ez_onboard`
 4. Create a new EC2 instance to house the front end of the application:
      - From the AWS console, launch a new ec2 instance
      - Name this instance ez-onboard-server